altruios/namshubettulpa/public/namshubettuple/where-things-go-wrong.md

 ~To stop pollution, and all the terrors that could be fixed if you didn't have to worry about free will...~ "M::Teach me.
 I think I need to know everything"
-"R::Good that you're willing.
+'R::Good that you are willing.
-And if Felix comes and sees you aren't amazingly skilled he'll probably just disobey and erase you" "M::Well, that's great, thanks for telling me so early /s.
+And if Felix comes and sees you are not amazingly skilled he will probably just disobey and erase you' "M::Well, that's great, thanks for telling me so early /s.
 When's he going to be here?"
-"R::He should be he in a few days"
+'R::He should be he in a day or two'
 "M::Welp, if he wipes my memories..."
-"R::I die, and you go to prison."
+'R::I die, and you go to prison'
 "M::Can't convince him to fix that before he wipes my mind?"
-"R::I mean, you can try, but I'm not going to incentivise you to do that, that would erase me as well..."
+'R::I mean, you can try, but I am not going to incentivize you to do that, that would erase me as well...'
 'Welp, he preserves himself.
 One for the biology is it alive test, only a few more to go...'
-"M::So teach me,"
+"M::So teach me"
 }
 {
-"R::You don't have a housemate?"
+'R::Do you have a housemate?'
 "M::I thought you were in my head, don't you know?"
-"R::I exist in your head, but I'm not you, I only know what I know."
+'R::I exist in your head, but I am not you, I only know what I know.'
 "M::No, I don't have a housemate."
-"R::Your neighbor then, we'll put them right back when we're done.
+'R::Your neighbor then, we will put them right back when we are done.
-We just need a subject"
+We just need a subject'
 "M::What are you going to do with him?"
-"R::I'm going to show you the scope of what you can do...
+'R::I am going to show you the scope of what you can do...
-He'll be good"
+He will be good'
 "M::Which is what exactly?"
 *Rossin smiled.*
 ~That of a father knowing their child was about to discover christmas.~